Stay in the Loop

 Scarcity of Black artists

 This year’s Black Circus Week not only showcases Black artists, it provides a space for panels and collaborations.
-Co-organizers Bigbee and Zelos Marchandt received 30 applications from throughout the United States including Virginia, Illinois, Texas, Georgia, Nevada, Ohio, Louisiana, South Carolina, California, and Colorado.
+Co-organizers Bigbee and Zeloszelos Marchandt received 30 applications from throughout the United States including Virginia, Illinois, Texas, Georgia, Nevada, Ohio, Louisiana, South Carolina, California, and Colorado.

 Shows to watch out for

-However, don’t just limit yourself to the week of September 6: two incredibly charismatic BIPOC artists’ shows occur after Black Circus Week, including Micah Lat’s Mouth Rot and Lynne Streeter’s family-oriented Feeling all the Feelings.
+However, don’t just limit yourself to the week of September 6: two incredibly charismatic BIPOC artists’ shows occur after Black Circus Week, including Micah Lat’s Mouth Rot and Lynne Streeter’s family-oriented Feeling All the Feelings.

 So, if you’re interested in aerial, dance, acrobatics, and all things circus, come out and support these amazing artists and their vision.
-As Alyssa Bigbee stated, we need all to “see the importance of spaces for underrepresented and underappreciated groups.”
+As Bigbee stated, we need all to “see the importance of spaces for underrepresented and underappreciated groups.”

 What, When, Where